Georgina Amorós: Personal life

 In 2019, she received death threats on Twitter because of her character on Elite and deleted her account.

-Since late 2019, Amorós has been in a relationship with Diego Betancor, an executive producer of Elite.
+Since late 2019, Amorós has been in a relationship with producer Diego Betancor.

-Activism

 Amorós is a feminist and campaigns against LGBT+ discrimination.
 In 2019, she contributed to the campaign 'Por Un Solo Voto', encouraging young people in Spain to use their vote.